 Understanding Adverse Possession in Idaho

 A squatter may be able to claim the rights to a property after a certain amount of time residing there.
 In Idaho, it takes 20 years of continuous occupation for a squatter to make an adverse possession claim (Idaho Code Section 5-203, et seq).
-This has been increased significantly from the previous requirement, which was only five years.

 When a squatter claims adverse possession, they can gain legal ownership of the property.
 At this point, the squatter is no longer considered a criminal trespasser and has lawful permission to remain on the property.